melato/lxdclient/README.md

-This is a small Go library that connects to an LXD server, using the same configuration used by the "lxc" command.
+This is a small Go library that connects to an LXD server, with the goal of using the same configuration used by the "lxc" command.

 It Uses code from https://github.com/lxc/lxd